HTML Semantic Guide: Understanding Semantic HTML Tags

 • Improved Accessibility: Helps screen readers and other assistive technologies to interpret content better.

-• Enhanced SEO: Search engines can better index and rank your content.
+• Enhanced SEO: Search engines can better index and rank your content using semantic HTML examples that align with search engine expectations.

 • Better Code Readability: Easier for developers to read and maintain code.